soar-robotics/soarchain-docs/docs/Validator/Before-Starting.md

 To become validators, individuals are required to bond the native $MOTUS token of Soarchain and have tokens delegated to them by token holders.
 Validators and their delegators receive rewards in $MOTUS for their contribution towards the security of the Soarchain.
 Validators are permitted to set a commission on the rewards earned by their delegators.

 In addition to validators, the Soarchain community promotes and encourages anyone to run a full node of the network to broadcast transactions and connect directly to the network.
-As Soarchain expands, the core development team and community will continually maintain the chain and release new requirements for node administrators.
+As Soarchain expands, the core development team and community will continuously maintain the chain and release new requirements for node administrators,

 # Hardware prerequisites